-The section in the northeast corner contains many unmarked grave sites and is considered by most historians to be the oldest part of the cemetery.
+The section in the northeast corner of the Old Burying Ground cemetery in Beaufort NC contains many unmarked grave sites and is considered by most historians to be the oldest part of the cemetery.

 Beaufort is a beautiful small town full of history, pirate mystique, and charm.
 It is a hidden gem of North Carolina’s coast and one that I will write about in a future post.

 Tours Of The Old Burying Ground

 The Beaufort Historical Association provides guided tours that depart from the Welcome Center at 130 Turner Street.
 24-hour notification is required.

 The Old Burying Ground is located on Ann Street within easy walking distance from the Historic Site.
 Tickets are $12 for adults and $6 for children under 12.